kubhekawandile/linux-labs-portfolio/Linux IPTables/Write-Up.md

 ---

-## 🔑 Key Takeaways
+##  Key Takeaways
 - Firewall configuration is **system hardening** — adds a protective layer.
-- Directly enforced **least privilege access** at OS level.
+- Directly enforced **least privilege access** at OS level is another layer of defense.
-- Reduced attack surface by allowing only necessary inbound/outbound traffic.
+- **Attack surface** is reduced by allowing only necessary inbound/outbound traffic.
-- Created **traceable compliance guardrails** mapped to ISO 27001 & NIST controls.
+- By properly configuring firewalls we are initially creating **traceable compliance guardrails** that are then mapped to ISO 27001 & NIST controls.
-- Demonstrated ability to provide **evidence for audits** in real-world scenarios.
+- Verifying rules provides **evidence for audits** in real-world scenarios.

 ---